jbeck018/howlerops/backend-go/TESTING_COMPLETE.md

-# SQL Studio Backend - Testing Infrastructure Complete
+# Howlerops Backend - Testing Infrastructure Complete

 ## Summary

-A comprehensive testing infrastructure has been created for the SQL Studio backend, including integration tests, automated scripts, CI/CD workflows, and complete documentation.
+A comprehensive testing infrastructure has been created for the Howlerops backend, including integration tests, automated scripts, CI/CD workflows, and complete documentation.

 ## What Was Created